Effective Date: May 23, 2018

 7. SPECIAL NOTICE TO CALIFORNIA RESIDENTS

 California Civil Code Section 1798.83 permits individual California residents to request certain information regarding our disclosure of certain categories of Personal Information to third parties for those third parties’ direct marketing purposes.
-To make such a request, please contact us at contactus mwe.com.
+To make such a request, please contact us at privacy mwe.com.
 This request may be made no more than once per calendar year.
 We reserve our right not to respond to requests submitted other than to the email or mailing addresses specified in this Section.

 8. LINKS TO OTHER WEBSITES AND SERVICES

 The Services are controlled and operated by us from the United States, and are not intended to subject us to the laws or jurisdiction of any state, country or territory other than the United States.
 Your Personal Information may be stored and processed in any country where we have facilities or in which we engage service providers.
 By using the Services, you consent to the transfer of information to countries outside of your country of residence, including the United States, which may have different data protection rules than those of your country.

 We take reasonable precautions intended to help protect the Personal Information that we collect and store; however, no system or online transmission of data is completely secure.
 We cannot guarantee the security of information transmitted to or through the Services.
 Any transmission is at your own risk.
 Please use security measures to protect your Personal Information.